 - Have fun.
-Make a conscious effort to not allow sadness spoil the joy of being together.
-There's enough time for heartbreak when you part and in the initial days that follow on from that
+Make a conscious effort to not allow sadness to spoil the joy of being together.
+There’s enough time for heartbreak when you part and in the initial days that follow on from that

 - Don’t let the time together be all about your needs

-What about your sexual relationship?
+What about your physical intimate relationship?